Liverpool Overhead Railway: Demolition

 Demolition of the structure commenced on 23 September 1957, and all 80 acre of elevated track were removed by January the following year.

 Little evidence of the railway remains, but a small number of columns set into walls at Huskisson Dock, and the tunnel at Herculaneum Dock into Dingle station have survived, the latter being used as a garage.
 The foundations of the double deck swing bridge at Stanley Dock also remain.

 One of the original wooden carriages, on a recreated section of elevated track, remains on display with other artefacts at the Museum of Liverpool, and the only surviving first-class modernised carriage, No 7, was taken on by Coventry Railway Centre.

-On 24 July 2012 a portion of the terminal tunnel near Dingle collapsed.
+On 24 July 2012, a portion of the terminal tunnel near Dingle collapsed.

 Rolling stock

 The railway used electric units with passenger accommodation and an electric motor in the same unit.
 Any number could be coupled together with all motors controlled by the driver.
 Built between 1892 and 1899 by Brown Marshall & Co, the original units had one 60 hp motor, but by the third batch this had been replaced by a 70 hp motor.
 In 1902, the motor cars were fitted with two 100 hp motors, and these were replaced in 1919 by 75 hp motors.
-Air brakes were fitted, the pressure topped up at the termini.
+Air brakes were fitted, the pressure being topped up at the termini.
 In the early days a single motor coach ran off-peak, but the norm became a three-coach train consisting of two motor coaches with a trailer coach between.
 Two classes of accommodation were provided, originally first and second, becoming first and third in 1905 when the L&YR began running over the railway.
 The cars were open with transverse seating: the central trailer had leather-covered seats for first class passengers; third class passengers had wooden seating.
 As the voltage was 500 V, when they ran on the L&YR 630 V system the motors had to be in series mode.

-In 1945-47 a three car train was modernised, replacing the timber body with aluminium and plywood and fitting power-operated sliding doors under control of the guard.
+A three-car train was modernised in 1945–47; this involved replacing the timber body with aluminium and plywood, and fitting power-operated sliding doors under control of the guard.
 New trains were considered too expensive and six more trains were rebuilt.

 The Liverpool Overhead Railway operated one steam locomotive, called Lively Polly, an inside-cylinder 0-4-0WT, which was originally built in Leeds by Kitson for the West Lancashire Railway.
-It was used to deice the track and haul the maintenance train from its acquisition in the 1890s until it was sold to Rea Ltd, a coal merchant in Birkenhead in 1949.
+It was used to de-ice the track and haul the maintenance train from its acquisition in the 1890s until it was sold to Rea Ltd, a coal merchant in Birkenhead in 1949.
 It was replaced by a Ruston diesel engine, which was bought in 1947.
 Both were fitted with the proprietary coupling used by the Overhead Railway's EMUs.

-An original train was kept by the Museum of Liverpool and a modernised carriage is stored at the Electric Railway Museum, Warwickshire.
+An original train was kept by the Museum of Liverpool and a modernised carriage was stored at the Electric Railway Museum, Warwickshire.